Policies and Requirements

 - To request the paid parental leave, you must obtain approval from your university prior to interrupting your award.
 Contact your university to find out what documentation it requires to approve the paid parental leave.
 This may include birth, adoption or medical certificates.

 - If leave is approved, your university will administer the supplement and notify NSERC.
 In addition, you must certify in writing to the university that:

 - you are not eligible for, and will not receive, employment insurance or other maternity/parental benefits from other sources;

 - you will be the primary caregiver of your child during the parental leave; and

-- during the parental leave, you will not be engaged in your studies/research activities or employed in any capacity.
+- you will not be engaged in research activities or employed.

 Leave for Relevant Work Experience

 - You may interrupt your award to obtain relevant work experience.

 - A relevant work experience in the context of an interruption of an award is one that is relevant to the area of study and that provides an opportunity to develop professional and technical skills that will complement the award holder’s qualifications, beyond what can be acquired in the current program of study.

 - You are not entitled to receive your award payments during such interruptions.